koknat/dif/README.md

                           Internally, this piggybacks on the -start -stop functionality

        -subroutineSort
-                          Useful when Perl subroutines have been moved within a file.
-                          This option preprocesses each file, so that the subroutine definitions are in alphabetical order
+                          Useful when Perl subroutines have been moved within a file This option preprocesses each file, so that the subroutine definitions are in alphabetical order

        -search 'regex'
-       -replace 'regex    On each line, do global regex search and replace.
-                                 For example, to replace 'line 1234' with 'line':
+       -replace 'regex'   On each line, do global regex search and replace For example, to replace 'line 1234' with 'line':
                                   -search 'line \d+'  -replace 'line'

                               Since the search/replace terms are interpreted as regex, remember to escape any parentheses
-                                     Exception:  if you are using regex grouping, do not escape the parentheses.
+                                  Exception:  if you are using regex grouping, do not escape the parentheses
                                   For example:
                                       -search '(A|B|C)'  -replace 'D'

-                                 Since the replace term is eval'd, make sure to escape any $ dollar signs Make sure you use 'single-quotes' instead of "double-quotes" For example, to convert all spaces to newlines, use:
+                              Since the replace term is run through eval, make sure to escape any $ dollar signs Make sure you use 'single-quotes' instead of double-quotes For example, to convert all spaces to newlines, use:
                                   -search '\s+'  -replace '\n'

-       -subTable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces Terms in the file are treated as regular expressions The replace term is eval'd
+       -replaceTable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces Terms in the file are treated as regular expressions The replace term is run through eval

-       -tartv             Compare tarfiles using tar -tv, and look at the file size If file size is not desired, also use -fields 1
+       -tartv             Compare tarfiles using tar -tv, and look at the file size If file size is not desired in the comparison, also use -fields 1

        -lsl               Useful when comparing previously captured output of 'ls -l' Filters out everything except size and filename

-       -yaml              Used for comparing two yaml files via Data::Dumper
+       -yaml              Used for comparing two yaml files via YAML::XS and Data::Dumper

-       -json              Used for comparing two json files via Data::Dumper
+       -json              Used for comparing two json files via JSON::XS and Data::Dumper

-       -perlDump          Useful when comparing previously captured output of Data::Dumper filter out all SCALAR/HASH/ARRAY/REF/GLOB/CODE addresses from output of Dumpvalue, since they change on every execution.
+       -perlDump          Useful when comparing previously captured output of Data::Dumper filter out all SCALAR/HASH/ARRAY/REF/GLOB/CODE addresses from output of Dumpvalue, since they change on every execution
-                              SPECS' => HASH(0x9880110)    becomes    'SPECS' => HASH()
+                              'SPECS' => HASH(0x9880110)    becomes    'SPECS' => HASH()
                           Also works on Python object dumps:
                               <_sre.SRE_Pattern object at 0x216e600>